SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 Steps to enable XA-recovery for a JCA connection factory:

-Step 1 - Edit the configuration properties of the Solace Resource Adapter in the ‘urn:jboss:domain:resource-adapters:4.0’ subsystem of the JBoss application server configuration and add or update the ‘recovery’ sign-on credentials.
+Step 1 - Edit the configuration properties of the Solace Resource Adapter in the ‘urn:jboss:domain:resource-adapters’ subsystem of the JBoss application server configuration and add or update the ‘recovery’ sign-on credentials.
 The user-name and password values may be specified using replaceable JBoss property names (Example: ‘${solace.recovery.user}’).
 Note the property ‘solace.recovery.user’ may be defined in the JBoss Server Bootstrap Script Configuration file (Example: <JBOSS_HOME>/bin/standalone.conf by setting JAVA_OPTS="$JAVA_OPTS –Dsolace.recovery.user=solace_user"):

 ```xml
   <connection-definitions>